joshbarry92/barManagementSuite/INSTRUCTIONS.md

 Future Development Ideas:

-a) Depending on the Tag ID’s, maybe implement joining the site code and ID together as a unique number instead
+a) Depending on the Tag IDs, maybe implement joining the site code and ID together as a unique number instead

 b) Use RFID stickers rather than tags, to actually stick to the bottles (could be expensive!)